 |PPA cover||Mrs Anita Foster-Bazin & Go-Active|

-The Building Learning Power theme this term is ‘Respect’, which will be a focus throughout the term, especially looking at respect for
+The Building Learning Power theme this term is ‘Responsibility’, which will be a focus throughout the term, especially looking at being responsible

 Open Door Policy

 DON’T FORGET!
 Here at Cherhill we operate an open door policy.
 If you need to discuss anything, please feel free to pop into the classroom before or after school starts.
 If you require a longer meeting please make an appointment via the school office.

 - Children need to complete their work in books in appropriate blue pen (no felt-tip or coloured/gel pens) or pencil, and hand it in the next day.

 - The children need to continue to take the responsibility to note down their home learning each week and any other important information they need to remember in their home learning records.

 - Home learning should only take approximately 20 minutes (7 minutes for brainbusters).
 If your child takes longer to complete the work, please let us know as soon as possible.
 If it is not possible to complete home learning on the set day, please let us know via the home learning diaries, otherwise your child will have to complete home learning at lunchtime that day.